Rajendra Mulak

 Rajendra Mulak was a Minister of State for Finance & Planning, Energy, Water Resources, Parliamentary Affairs and State Excise in the chief minister Prithviraj Chavan Government of Maharashtra.
 He has studied Post Graduation in Commerce and has a Degree in Law.
 Mulak's constituency Umred that he had represented was declared reserved for scheduled caste seat.
-But he was elected in 2009 as an Maharashtra Legislative Council MLC.
+But he was elected in 2009 as an Maharashtra Legislative Council.